audreyh614/Aspiring-Small-Businesses/README.md

 ### Data
 __*Source:*__ Webscraping from the corresponding website: https://ppp.pubb.org/ca/ , in addition to, creating and generating fake data for project purposes.

 __*Characteristics:*__ The webscrape is data relating to loan information of small to medium-sized businesses in California that received a loan under the Payment Protection Program (PPP).
 The source only provides businesses that were approved for a loan greater than $150,000.
+Businesses who received a loan less than $150,000 or were received a loan and returned it are excluded from the data extracted from the source.
+For project purposes, one of the components are to assume that Chase Bank is the lender of these loans.
 ### Notebooks

 ### Future Improvements